builtforzero/bfz-starter-project/README.md

 ### A. Set up your project

 Open your project folder in VSCode.
 Open the terminal.
-Type these commands into the terminal, one at a time:
+Type these commands into the terminal, one at a time.
+Expand for more details:

 <details>
     <summary><b>1. <code>yarn init -y</code></b></summary>

 <br />

-  Initializes the Yarn package manager and adds several files to your project.
+This command initializes the Yarn package manager and adds several files to your project.
 The **`-y`** flag (y for "yes") skips Yarn's custom setup questions and generates a `package.json` based on default settings.
 This is normally fine!
 Leave out the **`-y`** flag if you would like to [customize settings](https://classic.yarnpkg.com/en/docs/cli/init/).
 This command generates a `package.json` file, `yarn.lock` file, and the `node_modules` folder.

 - **`package.json`** is your **project manifest**; aka a record of the dependencies and scripts needed to run your code.
 - **`yarn.lock`** and **`node_modules`** are files that store and manage your project's dependencies. *You don't need to touch these files!*